HOMOLOGY

 def D₃.iso : Z₂ ≅ D₃\A₃

-Definition (Trivial homomorphism).
-Trivial homomorphism $0$ between two groups (or monoids) $G$ and $H$ maps every element of $G$ to identity element of $H$: $x \mapsto 1_H$
+(Trivial homomorphism).
+Trivial homomorphism between two groups (or monoids) and maps every element of to identity element of :

 trivmonoidhom (a b : monoid) : monoidhom a b = (\(x : a.1.1) -> idMonoid b, \(x y : a.1.1) -> <i> (hasIdMonoid b).1 (idMonoid b) @ -i, <_> idMonoid b) trivabgrouphom (a b : abgroup) : abgrouphom a b = trivmonoidhom (group' (abgroup' a)) (group' (abgroup' b))